7xeh/NightyScripts/DeleteDms/README.md

-# Nighty Personal Message Cleaner
+# Nighty Message Cleaner

 [← Back to Nighty Scripts](../README.md)

-The **Personal Message Cleaner** script adds both a Nighty UI tab and a legacy `dpm` command that delete **your own** Discord messages across servers, group chats, and direct messages.
+The **Message Cleaner** script adds both a Nighty UI tab and a legacy `dpm` command that delete **your own** Discord messages across servers, group chats, and direct messages.

 ## Features